NathanKell/UADRealism/README.md

 ### Fix too-large Message Boxes
 For example, the War Erupts message is too long when there are new nations added.
 This fix will move text into a scrollbox.

+### Improved peace checks
+Stock has some minor bugs in its peace treaty offering checks.
+These are fixed, and in addition TAF will check for wars that last longer than `taf_war_max_months_for_low_vp_war` (default 12) months and have less than `taf_war_low_vp_threshold` (defualt 1000) VP across both parties.
+In these cases, the peace treaty chance event will keep getting generated so the AI does not stay locked in bloodless wars.
+Further, the number of months after which economic collapse is checked is now configurable via `taf_war_min_months_for_econ_collapse_peace`, where in stock it is hardcoded to 24.

 ## Modder Features
 ### Replace/Extend/Override assets with CSV files